 So you see, vanity, activity, and cost are not the metrics we should be focusing on.
 We need to put actionable ABM metrics into place.
 Marketers who use ABM metrics — like engagement, journey, and ROI analytics — speak the same language as other executives.

-Are the right people at the account spending time with your company, and is that engagement going up over time?
+Are the right people at the account engaging with your brand?
+And is that engagement going up over time?

-The number of minutes that someone spends with your brand is a reasonable way to track engagement.
-These minutes should cover not only when they respond to your marketing programs but also when people interact socially, use your product, and talk with the sales team.
+Engagement covers when your ICP responds to your marketing programs, interacts on LinkedIn, uses your product, and talks with the sales team.
 By combining these interactions at the individual and account levels, we get a good proxy for engagement.

 Track all the meaningful activities for each of the contacts at your target accounts.